FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONTEXT_MEMORY_SYSTEM.md

 - Sensory details: "the smell of...", "the taste of...", "the sound of..."

 **Example:**
 Client: "The best trip was when we had that private dinner overlooking the Amalfi Coast.
-The lemon scent mixed with sea air—I still remember it."
+The lemon scent mixed with sea air-I still remember it."

 **Extract:**
 ```python